|Genotype refers to the genetic constitution of living organisms|

-The three genotypes include homozygous dominant (PP), Heterozygous (Pp) and Homozygous (pp).
+The three genotypes are homozygous dominant (PP), Heterozygous (Pp) and Homozygous (pp).

 - Mendel’s Laws of Inheritance – Mendel’s Laws and Experiments

-- Genetics: Introduction, law of inheritance and Sex Determination
+- Genetics: Introduction, the law of inheritance and Sex Determination

 To explore more about Genotype Definition, or any other definitions in Biology, register at BYJU’S.